Table of contents

 Step 1: Set up the monitoring project and collect data

-Create a monitoring project in Brand24 by entering the keyword you want to track.
+Create a monitoring project by entering the keyword you want to track.
 This can be your brand name, a competitor, a hashtag, a campaign name, or any term relevant to your analysis.

 Then let the tool collect mentions.
 Depending on your brand’s volume, you’ll start seeing data within minutes.